 Availability by plan

-Traffic Overview is available on all Squarespace plans.
+The Traffic Overview panel is available in:

 Review the Traffic Overview panel